jamaybyrone/Next-Auth-Custom-Cognito/README.md

 ### Queries
 Why did I make this? funsies...

-Why stick users in a Dynamo DB?
-Soooo the DynamoDB is just used as a way to store a user, don't worry no credentials are stored, it's just a means to associate a user to a registered account with a unique ID, you could tie this into your own system, such as an ordering system, booking system etc....
+Why stick users in a users table?
+Soooo the users table is just used as a way to store a user, don't worry no credentials are stored, it's just a means to associate a user to a registered account with a unique ID, you could tie this into your own system, such as an ordering system, booking system etc....

-Okay but why dynamoDB as its none relational?
-Because I'm cheap and this is a demo app...

-Why use API endpoints instead of server side actions in NextJS?
-I basically prefer it, easier to detach.
-I usually prefer a client side action to a server side endpoint, easier on the ui for spinners, potential for code base to be separate and detachable, for example you could just delete the api endpoints and create an express app that handles those calls, API gateway with lambda association.... anything

 Why no `<SessionProvider>`?
 So it's not really needed when doing the App directory route, that would just call the session callback method in NextAuth which I don't have because im doing everything for sessions severside and using the JWT strategy.